Fujifilm X-E3 vs Canon M10

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X-E3 provides a higher video resolution than the M10.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-E3 provides a higher video resolution than the M10.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Fujifilm X-E3 vs Canon M10

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-E3 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the M10 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Fujifilm X-E3 and Canon M10 along with similar information for a selection of comparators.

 |Fujifilm X-E3»||2360||n||3.0||1040||fixed||Y||4000||8.0||n||n||Fujifilm X-E3|

 |Canon T6« »||optical||n||3.0||920||fixed||n||4000||3.0||Y||n||Canon T6|